Ansal Properties to Release Standalone Financial Results Only Due to Ongoing Insolvency Process

 *this image is generated using AI for illustrative purposes only.

-Ansal Properties & Infrastructure Limited (APIL) has announced plans to release its audited standalone financial results for the fiscal year ending March 31, 2025, on November 7, 2025.
-This development comes as the company navigates through a Corporate Insolvency Resolution Process (CIRP) under the Insolvency and Bankruptcy Code, 2016.
+Ansal Properties & Infrastructure Limited (APIL) has announced that it will disseminate only standalone financial results for the quarter ended June 30, 2025, on December 15, 2025.
+This decision comes as the company faces challenges in obtaining consolidated data from its subsidiaries due to the ongoing Corporate Insolvency Resolution Process (CIRP).

 Key Highlights